 Follow in the footsteps of ill-fated Russian royalty at the sumptuous Catherine Palace or snap Instagram-ready pics in front of the multicolored onion domes of the icon-filled Church of the Savior on Spilled Blood.

-When it’s time to unwind, a leisurely scenic canal boat cruise along St. Petersburg’s rivers and canals offers the perfect perspective on the graceful cityscape.
+When it’s time to unwind, one of the best things to do in St. Petersburg is to take a leisurely scenic canal boat cruise along the city’s rivers and canals offering the perfect perspective on the graceful cityscape.

 This one-time capital of Croatia, Zadar claims more than three millennia of history, impressively evidenced in the city’s many remaining Roman structures and relics.
 Yet with all its standout offerings, this Adriatic destination remains refreshingly off-the-radar, allowing you to still find secluded beaches and untrammeled natural beauty—though its popularity is fast-growing.

 History buffs relish in visiting the Old Town’s ancient Roman Forum, Kalelarga, which was conjured up by Roman Emperor Augustus around two thousand years ago.
 It still serves a function as a town hub, where local Croats gather for drinks and conversation in the shadow of the old cathedral and church facades.